franknoirot/franknoirot.co/posts/svelte-build-time-data-preprocessing.md

   - code
 featuredImg: /img/svelte-build-vars.jpg
 ---
 I really enjoy coding in Svelte.
-I've built a few small tools and toys with it, and I'm getting opportunity to use it in production for the first time right now.
+I've built a few small tools and toys with it, and I'm getting the opportunity to use it in production for the first time right now.
 But one thing that I've been missing from other toolsets is the ability to run code at build time to calculate or fetch data and pepper it into my Svelte app.
-[11ty](http://11ty.dev) calls this the Data Layer and [Gatsby](http://gatsbyjs.org) calls it the GraphQL layer.
+[11ty](http://11ty.dev) calls this the [Data Cascade](https://www.11ty.dev/docs/data-cascade/) and [Gatsby](http://gatsbyjs.org) calls it the GraphQL layer.

 ## Defining "build-time data"

-There actually is a pretty straightforward way to seed data into your app by defining key value pairs on the optional `props` object when initializing the `App` component.
+There actually is a pretty straightforward way to seed data into your app by defining key-value pairs on the optional `props` object when initializing the `App` component.
 The problem is, this code runs on the frontend every time the app is loaded.
 Fetching some REST API every page load makes the whole speed boost of Svelte irrelevant real quick.

 There are plenty of ways around this problem since we have Rollup bundling our code, but there is a way to use just what Svelte makes available so things fit nice and neat.
-If you're acquainted with Svelte you'll know you can have more than one script tag within you Svelte components: there is a special `<script context='module'>` that only runs once per component, not once per instance of a component.
+If you're acquainted with Svelte you'll know you can have more than one script tag within your Svelte components: there is a special `<script context='module'>` that only runs once per component, not once per instance of a component.
 I wanted something like that, a special script tag that I could put the variables and Javascript I wanted into, or better yet put a *filename* to a Javascript file where I can put all the data fetching logic, something like this:

 ```html
 <!-- App.svelte -->